rahmatlatif/tyk-portal-demo/README.md

 2. `docker-compose up`

+3. `docker network connect <tyk pro network> <tyk portal container name>`

+By default the `tyk pro network` would be `tyk-pro-docker-demo_tyk` and `tyk portal container name` would be `tyk-portal-demo-tyk-portal-1`

+You can list docker networks using:
+`docker network ls`

+You can list docker containers using:
+`docker container ps`

-Then navigate to [http://localhost:3001](http://localhost:3001) and input the admin registration details.
+4. Navigate to [http://localhost:3001](http://localhost:3001) and input the admin registration details.

 ## Synchronize Tyk Pro to Tyk Portal